ninjasphere/sphere-stack/README.md

 # Revisions

 ##1.1
-* added 'sphere-stack.sh' command with create-mysql, create-couch, create-keys steps`
+* added 'sphere-stack.sh' to encapsulate scriplets used in instructions
 * ensured that resources used by resources-docker-compose.yml are located on persistent storage of the VM

 ##1.0